kite-sdk/kite/src/site/markdown/adding_a_module.md

 ## Module POM Configuration

-The parent pom for all modules is `com.cloudera:kite-parent:VERSION` where `VERSION` is whatever is currently under development.
+The parent pom for all modules is `org.kitesdk:kite-parent:VERSION` where `VERSION` is whatever is currently under development.
 When in doubt, look at one of the existing modules.
 Most of the critical pom parameters are defined by the parent pom.
 Modules should _not_ define a groupId or version; they're